dzijlmans/MS-basic-post-processing/README.md

 For DiaNN, this information should also be included in the ```.raw``` files.
 Example: ```20250205_Astral_AUR_DZ114_Wildtype_untreated_1.raw```

+## Per contrast comparisons
+From version v0.2.0 onwards, the analysis will run per contrast (= comparison), as opposed to on the dataset as a whole.
+This was done to avoid unnecessary overfiltering and over- or under-imputing.

+If you have multiple contrasts in your experiment, this means less proteins will be filtered out if you filtered for at least one complete condition.
+Additionally, imputation is more accurate since the imputed values are only based on the conditions involved and missingness patterns reflect only the biology of that comparison.

 ## Credit

 This script uses a lot of the DEP package, so credit to them for developing the package [(Zhang X, Smits A, van Tilburg G, Ovaa H, Huber W, Vermeulen M (2018).
 “Proteome-wide identification of ubiquitin interactions using UbIA-MS.” Nature Protocols, 13, 530–550)](https://www.nature.com/articles/nprot.2017.147).